-(3) The situation of corporate governance operation and its differences with the code of practice of listed companies and the reasons companies and the reasons 1 Practice and Progress(note) Differences between the Items of evaluation yes no summary code and practice for corporate governance of listed companies Does the company formulate and disclose the code of practice of corporate governance in accordance with the code of practice of corporate governance of listed companies?
-V The company formulated the "Code of Practice on Corporate Governance" in accordance with the "Code of Practice on Corporate Governance for Listed Companies" and disclosed it on the company's website and public information observatory.
+Corporate governance operation and its differences with code of practice of listed companies and reasons

+1 0 1 ı Practice and Progress(note) Differences between the code Items of Evaluation yes no summary and practice for corporate governance of listed companies Does the company formulate and disclose the code of practice of corporate governance in accordance with the code of practice of corporate governance of listed companies?
+V The company has established the "Code of Practice for Corporate Governance", in order to establish good corporate governance and risk control, with the purpose of creating shareholder value and operating with integrity, aiming at protecting shareholders' rights and interests, strengthening the functions of the board of directors, respecting the rights and interests of stakeholders, and enhancing information transparency All have relevant specifications; and are disclosed on the public information observatory and the company's website for shareholders to inquire.
 Comply with the Code, with no difference.
 2. The company's share structure and shareholders' rights (1) Does the company establish internal operating procedures to handle shareholder suggestions, doubts, disputes and litigation matters, and implement them in accordance with the procedures?
-V (1) The company has set up spokespersons and acting spokespersons to deal with shareholder suggestions or disputes, and disclose e-mail, telephone and fax contact information in the annual report, the shareholder area of the company website, and the public information observatory, and have separately formulated The "Internal Major Information Processing Procedures" Comply with the Code, with no difference.
+V (1) The company has set up spokespersons and acting spokespersons to deal with shareholder suggestions or disputes, and disclose e-mail, telephone and fax contact information in the annual report, the shareholder area of the company website, and the public information observatory, and have separately formulated the "Internal Major Information Processing Procedures" implement the spokesperson system.
+Comply with the Code, with no difference.
 (2) Does the company have a list of major shareholders who actually control the company and the final controllers of major shareholders?
-V implement the spokesperson system.
+V (2) The company maintains close contact with major shareholders, and assigns a stock agency to grasp the changes in the list of major shareholders and their ultimate controllers based on the register of shareholders and shareholding declaration materials.
 Comply with the Code, with no difference.
-(3) Does the company establish and implement risk control and firewall mechanisms between affiliated companies?
-V (3) The risk control and transactions between the company and its affiliated companies should follow matters.
-A cross-departmental risk management team has been established to be responsible for the formulation and supervision of the implementation of risk control policies.
-In addition, the company has formulated "Subsidiary Supervision" and "Relationship Regulations such as "Management Standards for Financial Business Between Persons and Related Enterprises", "Procedures for Acquiring Comply with the Code, with no difference.
-(4) Does the company set internal regulations to prohibit the company's insiders from using undisclosed information on the market to buy and sell securities?
-V or Disposing of Assets", "Operating Procedures for Endorsement and Guarantee", etc. shall be regulated.
-(4) The company has formulated the "procedures for handling internal material information", "management procedures for preventing insider trading", "stakeholder trading guidelines" and "management measures for internal personnel entrusted trading of securities or futures trading" to prevent Insider trading and it is forbidden for insiders of the company to engage in securities or futures trading Comply with the Code, with no difference.
+(3) Does the company establish and implement risk control and firewall mechanisms between affiliated companies?(4) Does the company set internal regulations to prohibit the company's insiders from using undisclosed information on the market to buy and sell securities?
+V handling internal material information", "management procedures for preventing insider trading", "stakeholder trading guidelines" and Comply with the Code, with no difference.
+Comply with the Code, with no difference.
+3. Composition and responsibilities of board of directors (1) Does the board of directors formulate and implement a diversified policy on the V "management measures for internal personnel entrusted trading of securities or futures trading" to prevent Insider trading and it is forbidden for insiders of the company to engage in securities or futures trading activities by using information known to their positions.
+(1) In the "Code of Practice on Corporate Governance", the company stipulates the principle and policy that the Comply with the Code, with no difference.